The Connection Between Immigration and Taxes

-Applying for a Green Card for a Spouse
+Taxation and Applying for a Green Card for a Spouse

 A US citizen applying for a green card for their spouse will need to prove that their marriage is valid.
 One of the best ways to do this is by presenting a copy of a jointly filed US tax return to USCIS.

 USCIS also uses the tax return to prove that the US citizen spouse earns enough money to support the non-resident spouse.
 The key number to look at on the tax return is “adjusted gross income,” which should be above the poverty threshold.
 Adjusted gross income is reported on Form I-864, Affidavit of Support, which goes to USCIS.
 A copy of the US tax return should also be attached to Form I-864.